ahbalbaid/Project_2024-15/Report.md

 #### **Reversed Input Arrays**

 ##### **Array Creation**
-- **Max**: The maximum time for creating reversed input arrays remained flat as the number of processors increased.
+- **Max**: Similar to random arrays, the time to create reversed arrays didn’t change much with more processors.

     ![Array Creation Max Log Scale](./radixsort/final_trial/reversed_array/plot/max/array_creation_log.png)

 ##### **Master Function**

-- **Max**: The max execution time of the master function decreased with increasing processors for larger input arrays, but for smaller arrays, there was some fluctuations.
+- **Max**: The master function’s max time decreased as we added more processors, especially for large arrays, though there were some inconsistencies with smaller arrays.

     - **Log Scale**: